aperloff/WDTSscraper/README.md

   - `mpl_toolkits`: Should be installed when you install `matplotlib`.
 In other words, you shouldn't need to do anything extra.
   - [`GeoPandas`](https://geopandas.org/en/stable/index.html): This library is used to parse geographic data and to visualize it using `matplotlib`.
     - Installation instructions can be found [here](https://geopandas.org/en/stable/getting_started/install.html#installing-with-pip).
-    - **TLDR**: You can install it using the command `pip3 install --no-cache-dir numpy pandas shapely fiona pyproj rtree GeoAlchemy2 geopy mapclassify matplotlib mapclassify geopandas`
+    - **TLDR**: You can install it using the command `pip3 install --no-cache-dir numpy pandas shapely fiona pyproj rtree GeoAlchemy2 geopy mapclassify matplotlib geopandas`

 ## Acknowledgments / Contributors